backstage/backstage/.changeset/quiet-paws-study.md

 '@backstage/plugin-techdocs-backend': patch
 ---

-Use DocsSnycroniser logger to get build output logs in addition to EventStream
+Output logs from TechDocs build to a logger in addition to existing frontend event stream